 As I unwrapped the soft pink tissue paper Mom shared, “Lisa, I was so excited I was pregnant that I taught myself to knit and made this sweater set for you.”
 She laughed…”I hated knitting, and it’s the only thing I ever made…”

-The next was white tissue paper, “and that is the first dress your father bought for you–you know how he likes to buy outfits for babies.”
+The next gift was wrapped in white tissue paper, “and that is the first dress your father bought for you–you know how he loves to buy outfits for babies.”
 I got a little misty-eyed as I rewrapped my baby outfits; even though Mom was contending for a miracle and a long future on earth, I knew this was my last birthday with her.

 I reveled in the pint-sized sweater with perfect little stitches.
 This time I was able to relish the intricate detail, carefully tracing the patterns that my mother had painstakingly knitted with the hope of carrying her baby to full-term and what the future might hold.
 The delicate white ribbons to secure the bonnet and sweater were meticulously sewn in place.
-I sighed, realizing my first birth day gift was also my last birthday gift, and will continue to be gifted to me for years to come.
+I sighed, realizing my first birth day gift was also my last birthday gift…and it will continue to be gifted to me for years to come.